matrixmosaic/drone/README.md

 - With the files above, we have a complete package to work with our drone application as with any other spring boot application.

 iv.
 All the potential API are protected / authenticated via JWT with Spring Security.
-- You must timed API token to access each service.
+- You must get a secured and timed API token to access each service.
 - A default user with a role is added into the system.
 The credentials for the admin user are as follows.
 ` username: musala `
 ` password: musala@2022 `